By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

 Alcohol addiction is a serious condition that requires treatment.

 If you’re struggling with alcohol abuse, it’s not too late to get help.
-There are many effective treatments for alcohol addiction, and Zinnia Healing can give you the support you need to overcome your addiction and start living a healthier life.
+There are many effective treatments for alcohol addiction, and Zinnia Health can give you the support you need to overcome your addiction and start living a healthier life.
 We offer various treatment options, including inpatient and outpatient programs, and our staff is dedicated to helping each patient achieve lasting sobriety.

-Call Zinnia Healing at (855) 430-9439.
+Call Zinnia Health at (855) 430-9439.

-Can Alcoholic Nose Be Treated?
+Can Drinkers Nose Be Treated?

 Treatment for rhinophyma can vary depending on the severity of the condition.
 In mild cases, topical treatments may be sufficient to improve the appearance of the nose.
 However, more severe cases may require surgery to remove excess tissue.